 A major goal of the vascular neurology fellowship is to provide a rigorous, yet well-rounded, clinical experience within the inpatient and outpatient settings.
 Fellows will rotate through various institutions that will provide a diverse range of patient populations and cerebrovascular pathology from which to learn.
 Fellows will also learn from a strong faculty presence with various stroke subspecialty interests to facilitate close faculty/fellow interaction during the one year of training.

 Our fellowship rotations are one week in duration rotated at regular intervals throughout the year.
-Rotations consist of the Inpatient Rotation, the Telemedicine Rotation, and the Outpatient/Elective Rotation.
-These rotations are divided amongst our four fellows according to the following:
+Rotations are designed to provide exposure to multiple settings including the inpatient wards, outpatient clinics, and telemedicine.
+Rotations are divided amongst our four fellows according to the following:

-Fellows will be responsible for the management and oversight of stroke codes and the inpatient stroke census at UCSD Hillcrest Medical Center or at UCSD Jacobs Medical Center (depending on the designated inpatient rotation).
-Fellows will be encouraged to lead morning rounds and perform bedside neurological examination teaching and will supervise and guide the neurology residents in managing stroke codes, admissions, and inpatient consultations.
+Fellows will be responsible for the management and oversight of stroke codes and the inpatient stroke census at our two comprehensive stroke centers, UCSD Hillcrest Medical Center and UCSD Jacobs Medical Center.
+Fellows will be encouraged to lead morning rounds, perform bedside neurological examination teaching, and will supervise and guide the neurology residents in managing stroke codes, admissions, and inpatient consultations.

 During stroke codes, fellows are expected to manage patients quickly and efficiently, read and assess relevant neuroimaging (CT, CTA, MRI, perfusion studies) accurately, guide neurology residents through the decision-making process of acute stroke treatment, and work collaboratively and coordinate streamlined delivery of stroke care among all involved healthcare providers (e.g. nursing, ED team, ICU team, endovascular team, pharmacy, imaging technicians).
 Faculty directly supervise the fellows during each stroke code either at bedside with the fellow or via telephone.